figma/plugin-resources/README.md

-# List of open source Figma plugins on Github
+# Open source Figma plugins on Github
 A list of Figma Plugins that have been shared on Github.

 ## Plugins